TheRepSter/RandomVideoYT/README.md

 # RandomVideoYT
-This is a project for searching a Random Video on YouTube using the API provided.
+This is a project for searching a Random Video on YouTube using the API.